 Detwah Lagoon | Qalansiyah Village | Shoab Beach

 I recommend to stay at Qalansiyah village where one can stay at modest homestay with proper beds.
 The village is very much alive, a thriving fishing community, lots of kids and beginnings of tourism.
+There is also a decent and well maintained campsite at Detwah lagoon.
 From the village it is just a short walk uphill for great views on Detwah lagoon.
 What a sight!
 Then descending down to the lagoon itself yields more photographic opportunities.
 Seascapes, fishermen, local kids, sand dunes – it doesn’t end here.

 Shoab beach is remote and hard to access by car.
 The best way to get there is on a boat trip with local fishermen in Qalansiyah.
 Personally, I liked the boat trip more than the beach itself.
 We met a fishing ship and local fishermen invited us onboard.
 We were able to photograph them at work – what an experience.
-Shoab beach is supposed to be great for snorkelling but I cannot confirm as I didn’t have my mask.
-I did enjoy the chrystal clear waters and colourful fishing boats.
+Shoab beach is nice for snorkelling but I had better experience at Alhamri reserve.
+I did enjoy the crystal clear waters and colourful fishing boats.
 The downside of this trip is that it takes place in day time when light is harsh.
-The way back was excellent with birds, we saw huge flocks of cormorants, terns, seagulls and other birds.
+The way back was excellent with birds, we saw huge flocks of cormorants, terns, seagulls and even spinner dolphins.

-Dixam Plateau (also spelled Diksam, Dixum) is the best place to photograph Dragon blood trees (Dracaena cinnabari).
-Located in the middle of the island, it takes forever to drive up here.
+Dixam Plateau (also spelled Diksam, Dixum) is the easiest place to photograph Dragon blood trees (Dracaena cinnabari).
+Located in the middle of the island, it is accessible by a modern paved road.
 Very barren landscapes, dotted with dragon blood trees and occasional bottle tree.
 Some of the best views are from the edge of Wadi Dirhur, the “Grand Canyon of Socotra”.
-There is no facilities up here and one has to bring everything with.
-There are nice hiking possibilities, a long hike into Wadi Dirhur or even longer across to Fihrmin forest.
+There is a nice campsite near the canyon at Salem’s place in the village of Shabohon.
+There are nice hiking possibilities, a long hike into Wadi Dirhur or even longer across to Firmin forest.
 Or just hang around Dixam, for amazing views and looking for compositions among dragon blood trees.

 Homhill Protected Area